Reed-CompBio/spras/docker-wrappers/PathLinker/README.md

 A Docker image for [PathLinker](https://github.com/Murali-group/PathLinker) that is available on [DockerHub](https://hub.docker.com/repository/docker/reedcompbio/pathlinker).

-## Activating conda inside a Docker container

-By default, an installed conda environment will not be activated inside the Docker container.
-Docker does not invoke Bash as a login shell.
-[This blog post](https://pythonspeed.com/articles/activate-conda-dockerfile/) provides a workaround demonstrated here in `Dockerfile` and `env.yml`.
-It defines a custom ENTRYPOINT that uses `conda run` to run the command inside the conda environment.

 To create the Docker image run:
 ```
 docker build -t reedcompbio/pathlinker -f Dockerfile .